Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Dive into the museum

-Exeter’s Royal Albert Memorial Museum is a great way to learn more about this history of the area and view interesting and educational exhibits.
+Exeter’s Royal Albert Memorial Museum is a great way to learn more about the history of the area and view interesting and educational exhibits.
 The museum is suitable for visitors of all ages, and features displays of exotic animals and birds, along with cultural treasures from all over the world.
 Located on Queen Street in Exeter city centre, the museum is easy to reach by car or public transport from the airport.

 Visitors to Exeter can explore the medieval vaulted passageways which network deep below the city streets.
 The dark tunnels are an ancient monument, and date from the 14th century, when they were built to aid the transport of clean water to the city from the outlying fields and springs.
 Guided tours of the passages are available and make for a fascinating insight into the history and myths of the city.